SarinhaCortez/philosophy_book_reccomender/docs/README.md

 -> recommendation list + graph UI
 ```

-This can be understood as three layers.
+This can be understood as three stages.

-### Layer 1: Catalogue building
+### Stage 1: Catalogue building

 The project uses Open Library dumps rather than a live external books API.